 There is a cafe and a small gift shop at Birdland and Jurassic Journey.
 There are also plenty of places to eat in the town.

 You can find details on prices and opening times on Birdland’s website.
 There are Birdland, and Jurassic Journey discounted tickets available if you book online.

 The Cotswolds is a beautiful area of the UK.
 There are many things to do in the Cotswolds, from walks to relaxing in pub gardens to attractions like Birdland.

 Birdland and Jurassic Journey are in the beautiful Cotswold town of Bourton-on-the-Water.
 The centrepiece of the town is the river that runs through the middle.
 The whole thing would be idyllic except that on a drizzly November Saturday the town was jam-packed with tourists.
 Our family days out tend to be mid-week and in the winter months, so we’re used to having attractions to ourselves.
 Birdland followed the trend, we were one of maybe a dozen families.
 Not so when we wandered into town.

 Bouton-on-the-Water has a number of small attractions you can pay to visit.
 We discovered one hidden gem and one to miss, although I didn’t actually visit the gem.
 We spotted the entrance to a model railway exhibition in the back of a toy shop and David decided to take Ted round.
 They both love trains and emerged half an hour later with massive grins.
 Needless to say, David highly recommends a visit.

 Check out booking.com for the best places to stay in Bourton-on-the-Water.

 One final note.
 An argument raged throughout the day about which bird stands on one leg, a flamingo or a penguin.
-It seemed David had one the argument when we had seen both birds.
-The we put our head in a Christmas shop and to Ted’s delight there was a statue of a penguin standing on one leg.
-Triumph in a 2 year old is wonderful!
+It seemed David had one the debate when we had seen both birds.
+Then we put our head in a Christmas shop, and to Ted’s delight, there was a statue of a penguin standing on one leg.
+Triumph in a 2-year-old is lovely!